octobox/octobox/docs/API_README.md

 Every user has an API Token that you can see on [your settings page](/settings).
 Octobox uses standard API Token-based authentication.

-To use this authentication, simply send an Authentication header to Octobox:
+To use this authentication, send Authentication and X-Octobox-API headers to Octobox:

 ```
-Authorization Bearer <token>
+Authorization: Bearer <token>
+X-Octobox-API: 1
 ```

 For example, here is a basic Ruby example to get notifications: